Part I: Python Fundamentals

 This plot is a direct product of the hydrostatic_pressure function applied across a range of depths.
 The red line is the formation trying to push fluid into your wellbore.
 The blue line is the point at which your mud breaks the rock.
 Your mud pressure (dashed) must stay between the two at every depth.

-Production data from the field is not clean.
+Every calculation so far has assumed clean inputs.
+Real field data is not clean.
 Sensors fail.
 Manual entries contain typos.
 Wells shut in unexpectedly.
 Your code must handle these situations without crashing, because a crashed analysis pipeline at 2 AM does not help the night-shift engineer who needs answers.

 Two records failed.
 The code did not crash.
-It told you which records failed and why, then continued processing the rest.
-That is the difference between a script that works on clean textbook data and a tool that works on real field data.
+It told you which records failed and why, then processed the rest.
+That is the difference between a script that works on clean textbook data and one that survives a real morning production dump.

 Summary